top of page

 Can you provide referrals for other follow-up services?

 Rachel carries a small caseload of therapy clients.
 We work closely with clients to determine a follow-up plan of care, and work to link clients with referrals for mental health providers that are accessible and language-appropriate.
-We have also referred to clients for services such as health insurance, medical and dental care, legal assistance and more.
+We have also referred clients for services such as insurance linkage, medical and dental care, and other community resources.
 Rachel is intimately familiar with community referrals in DC and Maryland and takes great care to ensure her clients receive the follow-up support they need.

 In what languages can the interview be done?